pandosme/TFLITE_1/README.md

 ## Customization
 You can customize the package in name, HTML, CGI, behavior and output.
-If you are using a model with size different to 224x224, edit source/html/config/model.json
+If you are using a model with size different to 224x224, edit source/html/config/model.json.

+The file main.c shows two examples to make inference and process the output
+1. HTTP Request - for the web page an clients that integrate using HTTP
+2. Timer - If the ACAP needs support other integration methods.
+Look at hte example code that iterates through the detection list and extracts the lable and its score.

 ### Name
-The ACAP has a package name (inference) and a Nice Name (Teachable Macine).
-These names are defined in the following files
+The ACAP has a package name (tflite) and a Nice Name (TFLITE xxxx).
+These names can be changed.
+Edit the following files:
+* source/manifest.json.artpec-8
+* source/manifest.json.cpu
-* source/manifest.json.*
+* source/manifest.json.edgetpu
 * source/Makefile (row 1)
 * source/main.c (row 21)

 ### User interface page
 * source/html/index.html